yalin8877/CodeTest/Readme.txt

-Codes for some common algorithms, data structures, and some famous questions or puzzles, Email me if you have a question or a better idea !
+Codes for some common algorithms, data structures, and some famous questions or puzzles for interview, Email me if you find some mistakes or better ideas !

-Ingnore the "test.*" and "func.*" files in the root folder, they're just for testing.

 Will keep enriching the algorithms :)